JonathanDyke/Texas/README.md

 # Texas

-Texas is a simulation of the poker game Texas Hold'em, created as part of the preparation for the MSc Speech and Language Processing at The University of Edinburgh.
+Texas is a Python simulation of the poker game Texas Hold'em, created as part of the preparation for the MSc Speech and Language Processing at The University of Edinburgh.

 ## Running the script